 The best backyards feel like an extension of the living space.

 You’re unlikely to decorate two rooms entirely differently!
 Instead, a common theme or aesthetic is applied throughout.
-The same approach can be taken to garden décor.
+The same approach can be taken to outside decor.

 One way of doing this is by, almost literally, bringing your interior outside.
 The lines inside and outside become blurred.